PHP

 array_filter(arr, fn(n) => bool) |

-For each item in array, if result of callback is true, add value to return array. | |
+For item, if result of callback is true, add to return array. | |

 array_reduce(arr, fn(lastResult, n) => result) |

-For each item in array, run callback and use previous result of array as lastResult of next iteration, ending with the final result as return.
-For instance, if you had an array of numbers you can sum all the values. |
+For item, run callback and use previous result of array as lastResult of next iteration, ending with the final result as return. |

 Conditionals